Skip to main content

 WINNER Bakery | 367 7th Avenue

-WINNER’s first location was in Park Slope, and has now expanded to included Runner Up, a sibling restaurant, WINNER Butcher, a Butcher shop, WINNER on Franklin in Crown Heights, and WINNER at the Picnic House in Prospect Park.
+WINNER’s first location was in Park Slope, and has now expanded to included Runner Up, a sibling restaurant, WINNER Butcher, a Butcher shop, WINNER on Franklin in daw Heights, and WINNER at the Picnic House in Prospect Park.
 Their offerings include croissants, cinnamon rolls, coffee cake, scones, and breads.
 Don’t miss: chocolate croissants, twice-baked almond croissants.

-Prospect Heights & Windsor Terrace
+Prospect Heights, Crown Heights & Windsor Terrace

-Cafe Mado | Park Slope | 791 Washington Avenue
+Cafe Mado | Prospect Heights | 791 Washington Avenue

 Cafe Mado opened in May in the space formerly occupied by Oxalis by Redwood Hospitality, the same group behind Laurel Bakery’s recent opening in the Columbia Waterfront District.
 The all-day cafe next to the Brooklyn Museum serves sandwiches, tartines, pastries from Laurel Bakery, coffee, and more.
 Don’t miss: breakfast sandwiches (until 12pm), croissants.

-Ciao, Gloria | Park Slope | 550 Vanderbilt Avenue
+Ciao, Gloria | Prospect Heights | 550 Vanderbilt Avenue

 Owner Renato is former co-founder and co-owner of Red Hook’s Baked.
 Ciao, Gloria serves all sorts of pastries and cakes.
 Don’t miss: cinnamon buns.

-Patti Ann’s Bakery | Park Slope | 570 Vanderbilt Avenue
+Dough Doughnuts | Prospect Heights | 570 Vanderbilt Avenue

-Regina Bakery | Windsor Terrace | 256 Prospect Park West
+Regina Bakery| Windsor Terrace | 256 Prospect Park West

 Regina’s is a family-owned and operated bakery specializing in Italian pastries.
 Come for the cannoli, apple turnovers, éclairs, and decorative cookies and desserts.
 Don’t miss: rainbow cookies, pignoli cookies.

-Bed Stuy
+Bed- Stuy

 Bonjour Brooklyn Bakery | 1154 Broadway